Trade up for wine value – how to use vinonomics

-This infographic from The Wine Society above is the best one that I’ve ever seen that demonstrates why it’s well worth spending a just a little more on your bottle of wine when buying retail.
+Post Budget 2020, this infographic from Bibendum is now the best I’ve seen that demonstrates why it’s well worth spending just a little more on your bottle of wine when buying retail.
 It’s time to trade up and get more value for money!
-In these days of austerity, especially when the sterling exchange rates after the Brexit vote mean UK wine price rises are imminent, am I perverse in encouraging you the spend more on a bottle of wine?
+So am I perverse in encouraging you the spend more on a bottle of wine?

-Well, cynics might say, “yes, fat chance of that.”
-But there is a straightforward, rational economic argument to trade up that’s worth considering.
-It’s hardly a new revelation; I just think it’s a good time to highlight it again.
-Spending a little more in store or online will almost certainly bring you far more pleasure in your glass because the quality difference is likely to be enormous.
+Well, cynics might say, “yes, fat chance of that”.
+But there is a straightforward, rational economic reason to trade up that’s worth considering.
+It’s hardly a new revelation; I just think it’s an excellent time to highlight it again.
+Call it Vinonomics; spending a little more in-store or online will almost certainly bring you far more pleasure in your glass because the quality difference is likely to be enormous.
 Here’s why.

-So much for economics.
-The result is that you pay a fixed duty cost plus taxation on every bottle you buy, whether its supermarket plonk at £5 or Romanee-Conti at £15,000.
+The result is that you pay a fixed duty cost plus taxation on every bottle you buy, whether its supermarket plonk at £4.99 or Romanee-Conti at £25,000.

-And, like-for-like, wine production costs are standardised too.
-Primary winegrowing, marketing, packaging, transport and sales costs do of course vary from business to business and from region to region, but are remarkably standard for similarly made wines.
-Again, businesses can reduce these, perhaps by using technology, bulk transport or large economies of scale, but these activities nibble away at the edges rather than achieve fundamental differences in cost structures.
-Some wines do have higher production costs, say through using extra processes or long maturation, so you do need to compare like-with-like.
+And, like-for-like, wine production costs are similar too.
+Primary winegrowing, marketing, packaging, transport and sales costs do, of course, vary from business to business and from region to region but are remarkably alike.
+Again, companies can reduce these, perhaps by using technology, bulk transport or large economies of scale.
+Sometimes there are benefits or disadvantages from currency exchange rates too.
+However, these activities nibble away at the edges rather than achieve fundamental differences in cost structures.
+Some wines do have higher production costs, say through using complicated or longer processes, so you do need to compare like-with-like.

-The sheer number of wines available mean that competition for our hard-earned is intense throughout the distribution chain, so, unless you are one of the fortunate few that can claim a high luxury price through branding or high demand, prices are cut to the bone and every intermediary takes its share.
-As usual, it is the supermarkets that have the most power, with thousands of wines trying to get limited shelf-space.
-It’s commonplace to pay a trade price of less than 1-2 Euro at the winery – ask any buyer, they are tough negotiators!
-Poor exchange rates make the situation even worse.
+The sheer number of wines available mean that competition for our hard-earned is intense.
+So, unless you are one of the fortunate few that can claim a high price through luxury branding or high demand, margins are cut to the bone.
+As usual, it is the supermarkets that have the most distribution power, with thousands of wines trying to get limited shelf-space.
+That means its commonplace that they pay a trade price of less than 1-2 Euro per bottle at the winery.
+The producer sees very little!

-The sweetest spot for us to benefit most in quality terms is therefore in the £6 – £9 price range.
-If you pay £3 more on a bottle of wine by spending £9 rather than £6, that’s a 50% increase – but you’ll get a 195% growth in wine value.
+The sweetest spot for us to benefit most in quality terms is therefore in the £6 – £15 price range.
+Example: if you spend £10 rather than £5, that’s a 50% increase in price.
+However, in return for that extra fiver, you’ll get an 870% increase in wine value.
 Again, all things being equal, that should give you a far superior wine.
-You will taste the difference with a trade up!
+Hence, you will taste the difference with a trade-up!